 Alcoholism treatment is a complex journey.
 The alcohol treatment programs of Ocean Hills Recovery address all aspects of addiction to alcohol.
-We understand that the issues plaguing each recovery-seeking individual are unique, so we provide each person individualized addiction treatment through our unique Alcohol Rehab Orange County program.
+We understand that the issues plaguing each recovery-seeking individual are unique, so we provide each person individualized addiction treatment through our unique Dana Point, California alcohol rehab program.

 What is Alcohol Addiction?